sierrajulietromeo/AWS_SQLalchemy_Container/README.md

-# Flask Todo App for AWS Elastic Beanstalk
+# Flask Todo App with Docker

-This repository contains a simple Flask-based Todo application designed for deployment on AWS Elastic Beanstalk with flexible database configuration.
+This repository contains a simple Flask-based Todo application designed for containerized deployment with flexible database configuration.

 ## Features